-5. PRESENTATION
+5. Presentation

 - 5.1.
 It is always preferable that a Projection is presented to the end-user in a clear, complete and balanced way, with attention drawn to the most important results and assumptions. - 5.2.
 A Projection generally contains a statement of all Material assumptions.
-The statement usually explains whether and, if so, how allowance has been made for: - (a) the financial goals and circumstances of the end-user; - (b) investment fees and costs, and any investment tax;

-(c) the environment in which the modelling is assumed to occur (such as legislative constraints, thresholds, contribution and benefit taxes, the government Age Pension);

-(d) the benefits, payment rates and provisions allowed for in the product, plan or investment vehicles modelled and any limitations; and
+The statement usually explains whether and, if so, how allowance has been made for: - a. the financial goals and circumstances of the end-user; - b. investment fees and costs, and any investment tax; - c. the environment in which the modelling is assumed to occur (such as legislative constraints, thresholds, contribution and benefit taxes, the government Age Pension); - d. the benefits, payment rates and provisions allowed for in the product, plan or investment vehicles modelled and any limitations; and

-- (e) the future indexation (or otherwise) of any of these assumed quantities. - 5.3.
+- e. the future indexation (or otherwise) of any of these assumed quantities. - 5.3.
 Preferred practice is that sufficient information is provided to allow the end-user of a Projection to relate the benefits shown to his or her current income and balance.
-A projected income may be presented: - (a) in real terms; and/or - (b) as a percentage or multiple of projected salary.

-A projected balance or capital value may be presented:

-- (a) in real terms; and - (b) in nominal terms
+A projected income may be presented: - a. in real terms; and/or - b. as a percentage or multiple of projected salary. - c. a projected balance or capital value may be presented: - d. in real terms; and - e. in nominal terms